attickdoor/MOActionPlugin/REGRESSIONTESTS.md

 Test 10: Queue into Titan (Hard) and see if you're capable of casting damaging spells against the heart (irregular enemy type)
 Test 11: Queue into Tam-tara Deepcroft (hard) and check if you're capable of casting Healing spells on Paiyo Raiyo
 Test 12: Make a stack on AST Draw with non-self as a target, see if that still works
+Test 13: Make a stack with the CrossHair to verify that the crosshair still works